cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     - y = `20AE19A1B8A086B4E01EDD2C7748D14C923D4D7E6D7C61B229E9C5A27ECED3D9`
   - HashToGroup(): curve25519_XMD:SHA-512_ELL2_RO_ {{I-D.irtf-cfrg-hash-to-curve}} with DST "RFCXXXX-VOPRF-curve25519_XMD:SHA-512_ELL2_RO_"
   - Serialization: The standard 32-byte representation of the public key {{!RFC7748}}
-  - Order(): Returns `2^225 - 19`
+  - Order(): Returns `1FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFED`
   - Addition: Adding curve points directly corresponds to the group addition operation.
   - Scalar multiplication: Implementers must validate all untrusted input points to the scalar multiplication algorithm.
-Validation consists of checking for all-zero outputs of scalar multiplication and aborting the protocol if such an output is found.
-See
-    {{RFC7748}} for more details.
+Validation consists of checking that input points are members of the prime-order subgroup of the curve.
+See {{RFC7748}} for more details.
 - H1: SHA512

 ### OPRF-curve448\_XMD:SHA-512\_ELL2\_RO\_: {#oprf-c448}